 - Excessive chewing and licking

-- Their coat becomes dull, greasy, or they begin to start having hair loss
+- Their coat becomes dull and greasy, or they begin to start having hair loss

 - Their skin becomes flaky, irritated, and scabbed

-- You will notice some changes in behavior like they don’t want to pet, hiding, and showing discomfort.
+- You will notice some changes in behavior, like they don’t want to pet, hide, and show discomfort.

-Common Causes Of Dogs and Cats Skin Infections
+Common Causes Of Dog and Cat Skin Infections

-There are many reasons why puppers and kitties develop skin infections.
+There are many reasons why puppies and kitties develop skin infections.
 But the common factors that contribute to skin infections are:

-- Climate –Climate is also a huge factor that can affect the skin conditions of cats and dogs.
-The cold can trap the sweat and dirt in the skin that can lead to bacterial infection.
-On the other hand, a hot climate can make the skin secretes too much sweat that can cause bacteria as well.
+- Climate –Climate is also an essential factor affecting the skin conditions of cats and dogs.
+The cold can trap the sweat and dirt in the skin, leading to bacterial infection.
+On the other hand, a hot climate can make the skin secretes too much sweat, which can also cause bacteria.
 Both too much hot and cold can trigger the skin to get itchy, dry, flaky, and irritable.

 - Allergies – Yes, pets can get allergies too.
-Just like us humans, allergens from our surroundings can trigger pet’s allergies.
+Like humans, allergens from our surroundings can trigger pets’ allergies.
 These allergens are pollen, dust, dander, molds, chemicals, and foods.

-- Infections – infections can be caused by bacteria, fungus, parasites, and even viruses that pets can get from almost everything in their surroundings.
+- Infections can be caused by bacteria, fungi, parasites, and even viruses that pets can get from almost everything in their surroundings.

 But did you know that your pets’ skin infections can be passed on to humans too?

-Yes, this is, unfortunately true.
-Your doggies and kitties whom you share your home with can pass their skin infection to you and to your family too.
-Pets carry bacterias like parasites, fungus, viruses, and diseases.
-The type of disease called “ zoonotic diseases “ is a type of disease that can be passed on to humans.
-Zoonotic diseases have many varieties that can have dangerous effects on humans if infected.
-These can be transferred to humans when they are bitten, scratched, and even when they have contact with dogs and cats’ saliva, waste, and dander.
+Yes, this is, unfortunately, true.
+Your doggies and kitties with whom you share your home can pass their skin infection to you and your family.
+Pets carry bacteria like parasites, fungi, viruses, and diseases.
+The type of disease called “zoonotic disease “is a disease that an animal can pass on to humans.
+Zoonotic diseases have wide varieties that can harm humans if infected.
+These can be transferred to humans when they are bitten, scratched, and even when they have contact with dogs’ and cats’ saliva, waste, and dander.

-Now, the most important question is: How to get rid of the dog or cat’s skin infection once and for all?
+Now, the most crucial question is: How to get rid of the dog or cat’s skin infection once and for all?

-Skin disease is very common to doggos and kitties due to their nature of being playful, and they love to go outside or mingle with other animals.
-But just like any other disease, infection, and illness, always, prevention is better than cure.
-A clean pet and surroundings are a must to avoid your pet as well as you and your family from having unwanted skin infections.
-So don’t fret, because most of the skin infections of dogs and cats can be cured.
-There are lots of medicines used to stop skin infection, such as antibiotics, antifungal medications, antihistamines, medicated shampoos, and anti-inflammatory medication.
-That is why being prepared and having done all the necessary precautions are necessary to get that skin-infection-free pet that you are aiming for.
+Skin disease is prevalent in dogs and kitties because they are playful and love to go outside or mingle with other animals.
+But like any other disease, infection, and illness, prevention is always better than cure.
+A clean pet and surroundings are a must to prevent your pet, as well as you and your family, from having unwanted skin infections.
+So don’t fret because meds can cure most of the skin infections of dogs and cats.
+Many medicines are used to stop skin infections, such as antibiotics, antifungal medications, antihistamines, medicated shampoos, and anti-inflammatory medication.
+That is why being prepared and having taken all the necessary precautions are necessary to get that skin-infection-free pet you are aiming for.

 Things to do to prevent skin infections

-Now that you already know what the preventions are to avoid skin infections to your pet.
-What you need to learn now is what are the common skin diseases dogs and cats can have and what causes them.
+Now that you know the preventions to avoid skin infections in your pet.
+What you need to learn now is the common skin diseases dogs and cats can have and what causes them.

 Most Common Skin Infections for Dogs and Cats

-- Hot Spots – Is also known as pyotraumatic dermatitis in dogs and cats.
+- Hot Spots – Are also known as pyotraumatic dermatitis in dogs and cats.
 This usually involves the development of localized inflammation of the skin that is often quite painful for pets.

-- Atopic dermatitis – It is an inflammatory skin condition in dogs and cats that results from inhalant/contact allergies like pollen, dust, molds, grasses, trees, and ragweed.
+- Atopic Dermatitis is an inflammatory skin condition in dogs and cats resulting from inhalant/contact allergies like pollen, dust, molds, grasses, trees, and ragweed.
 Pets with atopic dermatitis will show signs like itching and lick at themselves often.

-- Dry skin – Dry skin can be an effect of many factors – It can be from nutritional imbalances, surroundings, allergens, and deficiencies to different allergies skin disorders like atopy, food allergies, and flea bite allergies, pollen and dust allergies.
+- Dry Skin – Dry skin can affect many factors– from nutritional imbalances, surroundings, allergens, and deficiencies to different allergies and skin disorders like atopy, food allergies, flea bite allergies, and pollen and dust allergies.

 - Hair Loss – Is also caused by many reasons, including dietary factors and imbalances, food allergies, inhalant/contact allergies, and flea bite allergies.

 - Leptospirosis – It is a bacterial infection caused by a bacterium known as spirochetes.
 This bacteria can affect both humans and animals.
-Domesticated canines usually get this from having contact with urine from other animals that are infected, contaminated water, mating with infected pets, and even from bites.
+Domesticated canines usually get this from having contact with urine from other infected animals, contaminated water, mating with infected pets, and even from bites.

 - Actinomycosis – is a skin infection caused by Actinomyces.
 This bacteria can be found in soil.
 It enters through the skin from wounds or cuts.

-- Staph infection – It is the most common type of bacteria that can infect dogs.
-It can infect even the respiratory tract of the dog, not just the skin.
+- Staph Infection is the most common type of bacteria that can infect dogs.
+It can infect even the dog’s respiratory tract, not just the skin.

-- Bacterial ear infection – Bacterial infection can occur when there is inflammation.
-This happens when there is excessive moisture within the ear canal, during allergies, and co-infection with another infection like yeast species called Malassezia.
+- Bacterial Ear Infection – Bacterial infection can occur when there is inflammation.
+This happens when there is excessive moisture within the ear canal, during allergies, and co-infection with another disease like yeast species called Malassezia.

 - Allergies to food that cats ingest or substances the cat come in contact with